crystal-lang/rfcs/text/0014-cancelable-timers.md

   and `false` otherwise.

-  When processing the timer event, the event loop must resolve the timeout by calling `fiber.resolve_timer?(token)`.
+  When processing the timer event, the event loop must resolve the timeout by calling `fiber.cancel_suspension?(token)`.
 In theory it should only enqueue the fiber iff it returned true and skip the fiber otherwise.
 In practice, there might a race condition (the timer is canceled while the event loop is processing the timer) so the event loop is free behave as it requires as long as it can guarantee that the fiber will only ever be resumed once.